paper-trail-gem/paper_trail/README.md

 ENV["RAILS_ENV"] ||= "cucumber"
 require File.expand_path(File.dirname(__FILE__) + '/../../config/environment')
-...
+# ...
 require 'paper_trail/frameworks/cucumber'
 ```

 When the helper is loaded, PaperTrail will be turned off for all scenarios by a
 `before` hook added by the helper by default.
-When you wish to enable PaperTrail
+When you want to enable PaperTrail
 for a scenario, you can wrap code in a `with_versioning` block in a step, like
 so: